 (k) On May 17, 2006, MPEL Macau Peninsula entered into an agreement to purchase the entire issued share capital of a company of which Dr. Stanley Ho is one of the directors but in which he holds no shares.
 Dr. Stanley Ho is the father of Mr. Lawrence Ho, our Co-Chairman and Chief Executive Officer, and the chairman of Melco until he resigned this position in March 2006.
 We hold the rights to a land lease in respect of a plot of land with an area of 6,480 square meters located at Zona dos Novos Aterros do Porto Exterior, on the Macau peninsula.
 The aggregate consideration is US\$192.8 million, which is payable in cash and an amount of US\$12.9 million was paid as down payment upon signing of the sale and purchase agreement, which was financed from Melco and PBL, equally, and is included in deposit for acquisition of land interest.
 The balance is payable on completion of the acquisition, which is subject to conditions that are not under our control.
-The agreement completion deadline was first extended in January 2007 and again in July 2009.
+The agreement completion deadline was first extended in January 2007 and again in July 2007 and July 2008 when we negotiated an extension of the completion deadline for the conditional agreement to the end of July 2009.
 Other than the extension of the purchase completion deadline, all other provisions of the agreement remain in force, and there were no fees associated with any of the extensions.